franke-hub/SDL/src/doc/Journal/Journal.md

 long and complex comment was added to the source code explaining the rationale behind the message.
 A short "how to fix your code" comment was also added.
 See ~/src/cpp/lib/pub/Socket.cpp, method SocketSelect::~SocketSelect.

+### 2022/09/02 Maint commit

+Made pub library source and include files more consistent.
+The dev library files were also updated, but they are also being updated for other reasons and are not ready to be released.

 ----